 Do I need to register for class ahead of time?

-No, but we do recommend showing up for class at least 10 minutes ahead of time to give you time to put up your things, get your yoga mat and props, and be prepared for class.
-Please also take a moment to sign our New Student Waiver
+As a result of COVID-19 we have reduced our in-person class sizes, and at this time registration for class is required.
+Please sign up for your class here.
+We recommend showing up for class at least 10 minutes ahead of time to give you time to put up your things, get out your yoga mat and props, and be prepared for class.
+Please also take a moment to sign our New Student Waiver.